 One of the most time-consuming parts of cooking any meal can be chopping vegetables.
 Peeling, deseeding, chopping and the clean up takes forever sometimes.
-If you take the time after shopping to start prepping vegetables ahead of time, this cuts a solid 20-30 minutes out of any meal prep!
+But if you meal prep vegetables ahead of time, this cuts a solid 20-30 minutes out!

 Because I am starting the year with a positive pep in my step and a desire to not only save money by not going out as often, I want to be on top of my game with making nutritious meals for my family.
 Prepping ahead keeps me in line with my goals!